ahwillia/itsneuronalblog/_posts/2020-10-09-optimal-transport.md

 {% include image.html url="/itsneuronalblog/code/ot/symmetry_1d.png" width="550px" title="Transport costs are symmetric." description="The density functions associated with $P$ and $Q$ are plotted on the left.
 In the middle and on the right we schematize the two possible transport problems.
 The symmetries in the problem (e.g. it is equally costly to move dirt left vs. right) mean that these two problems result in equivalent optimal transport costs."%}

-* Recall the second shortcoming of KL divergence was that it was infinite for a variety of distributions with unequal support.
+* Recall the second shortcoming of KL divergence &mdash; it was infinite for a variety of distributions with unequal support.
 Below we revisit the three simple 1D examples we showed at the beginning and compute the Wasserstein distance between them.
 Not only is the Wasserstein distance finite in all cases, but the distances agree with our natural intuitions: the panel on the right results in the smallest Wasserstein distance, while the middle panel shows the largest distance.

 {% include image.html url="/itsneuronalblog/code/ot/schematic_1d_revisited.png" width="550px" title="Examples in 1D revisited" description="Unlike KL divergence, the Wasserstein distances in these examples are finite and intuitive."%}